idibidiart/organicjs/README.md

 4. Functions in method arguments may be bound to element to handle DOM events

-4. Provide/consume paradigm via Contextual Object Cache allows decoupled sharing of data and behavior across components, without needing to resort to composition, resulting in an appropriately light plugin pattern
+4. Provide/consume paradigm allows decoupled sharing of data and behavior across components, using Contextual Object Cache, without needing to resort to composition, resulting in an appropriately light pattern

 5. Scoped Data Model for sharing mutable data structures across widget contexts